qaixerabbas/qaixerabbas/README.md

 - 🔭 I’m currently working on Machine Learning, Computer Vision and NLP @ [SDSol Technologies](https://sdsol.com/).
-- 🌱 I’m currently learning MLOps and Azure for ML.
+- 🌱 I’m currently learning MLOps and Cloud technologies for ML.
 - 👯 I’m looking to collaborate on computer vision and medical image analysis.
 - 💬 Ask me about Python, Research (CV, ML, Medical Image Analysis) and I would love to discuss Philosophy + Human Psychology.
 - 📫 How to reach me: Email :grinning: